Processing and cryopreservation of stem cells

 Non-cryopreserved products will be delivered to a nominated representative of the Transplant Centre by a member of the SCI laboratory or courier as soon as processing and quality checks have been completed unless temperature controlled overnight storage is required.
-Transit will comply with all relevant national and international guidelines.
+Transit and transit boxes will comply with all relevant national and international guidelines.

 On arrival at the Transplant Centre, a member of the nursing or medical staff will be required to sign the transit form to accept delivery.
 Any discrepancies between products delivered and those expected or in patient details on pack labels or accompanying paperwork should be noted at this time.

 The supervising nurse or doctor will be informed of the volume of individual bag in the accompanying infusion report, so that optimal infusion rates can be calculated.
 The supervising nurse will be required to complete the infusion paperwork to confirm that requisite checks on the product identity have been made along with the infusion times.

 The empty transit box should be returned to the Stem Cell lab by the locally arranged route.

 INF288 - Fresh Haematopoietic Progenitor Cells (HPC) or TCells, Apheresis (TCells(A) for infusion

 Routine testing methods include automated full blood count and flow cytometry to determine cell viability and to enumerate the number of cells positive for CD34 and CD3.
 CD34 estimations are performed after all processes using a single platform methodology recommended by UK NEQAS.
 The protocol is a modification of the widely recommended ISHAGE method with additional gating to improve distinction between small mononuclear cells and debris present in some bone marrow products.
 NHSBT SCI laboratories are registered in the UK NEQAS Immunophenotyping Scheme.
 Performance results are available on request.